NarayanMahadevan/MakeTechEz/GetOnToC++/README.md

 #####Unix/Linux Installation

-For Linux or Unix to check if GCC is installed then enter the following command from the command line:
+For Linux or Unix to check if GCC is installed, enter the following command from the command line:

 	$ g++ -v